 Contacting your insurer and making repairs

 If your property has been damaged and you are the owner, your business buildings insurance could cover the cost of the work that needs to be done.
-Otherwise, you should contact your landlord and inform them of the situation.
+Otherwise, you should contact your landlord and let them know the situation.

-Our step-by-step guide to making a claim will take you through the steps you need to take, including contact details for the Simply Business claims team and what to expect once you’ve made your claim.
+Our guide to making a claim will take you through the steps you need to take, including contact details for the Simply Business Claims Team and what to expect once you’ve made your claim.

-Have you been affected by the storms?
-If you’re a Simply Business customer and need to speak to our Claims team, you can call us 24/7 on 0333 207 0560.
+Have you been affected by a storm?
+If you’re a Simply Business customer and need to speak to our Claims Team, you can call us 24/7 on 0333 207 0560.